Last Updated: April 5, 2024

 (Photo by Chip Somodevilla/Getty Images)

-Real Estate: In 1998 Kirk and Chelsea paid $645,000 for a home in Agoura Hills, California.
-The 1-acre property is located within an exclusive gated community.
-Today comparable homes are worth $2-3 million.
+In 1998, Kirk and Chelsea paid $645,000 for a home in Agoura Hills, California.
+The one-acre property is located within an exclusive gated community.
+Today, comparable homes are worth $2-3 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.